Conagra Brands: Frequently Asked Questions

 All additives used by Conagra Brands have been approved for general use by the U.S. Food and Drug Administration.
 Conagra Brands follows the package-label requirements set by the FDA.
 Not all consumers react the same to all food ingredients.
 People who have or think they have conditions that might cause reactions to certain ingredients are advised to visit the FDA website, www.fda.gov, for more detailed information, or to read our product labels, which call out common allergens.

 What are sugar alcohols?

 Sugar alcohols are used as a substitute for sugar.
 While they're not really sugar, sugar alcohols do still contribute to carbohydrates.
 If you have a concern regarding carbohydrate intake, and question whether you should use a product, we recommend you contact your health professional.

 Visit ReadySetEat™ to find thousands of inspired ideas for every occasion.
 From appetizers to sides and dinners to desserts, you'll find a lot to love in these delicious, nutritious recipes—from our kitchen to yours.

 Unfortunately, we don't have any free samples or coupons.
 However, retailers who carry our products may run special promotions and discounts in store or online, so keep your eye out for those.

 What is coupon fraud on the Internet?

-Coupon fraud includes the buying and selling of coupons, counterfeit or copied coupons and mis-redeemed coupons.
+Coupon fraud includes the buying and selling of stolen coupons, counterfeit or copied coupons and mis-redeemed coupons.
 Computers and the Internet have made committing fraud easier, and distribution of fraudulent coupons faster.
 The problem is fraud, not the medium used.
-To avoid counterfeit coupons, the Coupon Information Corporation recommends using coupons obtained from your newspaper, manufacturer's websites or our authorized coupon distributors.
+To avoid counterfeit coupons, the Coupon Information Corporation recommends using coupons obtained directly from your newspaper, manufacturer's websites or our authorized coupon distributors.